^^ Back to top

 The exact cause of PCOS is unknown, but it often runs in families.

-The condition is associated with abnormal hormone levels in the body, including having high levels of insulin.
+The condition is associated with abnormal hormone levels in the body, including high levels of insulin.

 Insulin is a hormone that controls sugar levels in the body.
-Many women with PCOS have too much insulin in their body, which contributes to the increased production and activity of hormones such as testosterone.
+Many women with PCOS are resistant to the action of insulin in their body and so produce higher levels of insulin to overcome this.
+This contributes to the increased production and activity of hormones such as testosterone.
 Being overweight increases the amount of insulin your body produces.

-If you have PCOS and are overweight, losing weight and eating a healthy diet can help reduce some symptoms.
+If you have PCOS and you're overweight, losing weight and eating a healthy, balanced diet can make some symptoms better.

 Medications are also available to treat symptoms such as excessive hair growth, irregular periods and fertility problems.